 Paperwork and fees must be received by March 1, 2024, by 5 PM.

 All Checks are to be made payable to NYSSEF, Inc.

 All fees must accompany the NYSSEF Payment Form AND all participating students NYSSEF application forms.

 There is a $30 charge for returned checks.

 All students must be present for the awards ceremony, or they may forfeit their awards.
 NYSSEF ISEF division winners must remain for the awards ceremony and a mandatory meeting with the President and Fair Director immediately following.
 All Andromeda and Broadcom winners will attend an awards ceremony at a date and location to be determined.

 Participants MUST comply with ALL NYSSEF ISEF rules, regulations and guidelines.
 Winners are eligible for local, regional, and national prizes.
-Top projects will be offered the opportunity to represent the state of New York at the 2023 Regeneron ISEF to be held in Dallas, TX.
-Students do not have to place (or win) in their Regional Fair in order for them to participate in the State Fair, as stated by the Intel ISEF: “Students may compete in only one ISEF Affiliated Fair, except when proceeding to a state/national fair affiliated with the NYSSEF ISEF from an affiliated regional fair.”
+Top projects will be offered the opportunity to represent the state of New York at the 2024 Regeneron ISEF to be held in Los Angeles, CA. Students do not have to place (or win) in their Regional Fair in order for them to participate in the State Fair, as stated by the Intel ISEF: “Students may compete in only one ISEF Affiliated Fair, except when proceeding to a state/national fair affiliated with the NYSSEF ISEF from an affiliated regional fair.”
 Grades 9-12.
 NYSSEF ISEF Rules

 For students in 6th through 8th grade.
 Participants compete for local prizes.
 Society for Science announced a new sponsor for the national Junior High Competition- Broadcom Masters, NYSSEF will nominate the winners for this competition.
 NYSSEF runs this middle school fair in order to promote excellence amongst young scientists. *Fee: $50 per student (includes lunch and NYSSEF t-shirt)